DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 [** TO BE INSERTED **]

-**More Data = Better Results** <br>
-Not surprisingly, including longer time series of data generally increased model fit.
-Figure 1 below graphs actual and predicted levels of swe for two example Huc10 units within the [Skagit Basin](docs/basin_fact_sheets/Skagit(17110005).md), 1711000504 and 171100506, using both data sets.
-From visual inspection, using the longer time series from the UA data set appears to decrease overfitting and aid model performance.

-These visual observations are confimed by two goodness of fit measures: Mean Squared Error ("MSE"), and  [Klinge-Gupta Efficiency](https://github.com/DSHydro/SnowML/blob/main/docs/Ex1_MoreData.md#figure1--ua-data-vs-original-data-prediction-plots-for-two-example-huc12-units---1711000504-and-1711000506) "KGE".
-As shown in Figure 2, the longer time series data showed test KGE improvements for each of the eight watersheds tested.
-Mean Squared Error results were more mixed.
-In the majority of watersheds, MSE improved when running the model with the longer time series of data, but in two watersheds, MSE deteriorated with the increased time series of data.

-**Discrepency in Model Performance Accross Different Huc10 Units** <br>
-The variation in model performance in different Huc10 watershed units is also notable, given that in this expirement a separate model was trained for each watershed.
-In Expirement 2, we investigate perforance variation acrros different huc units in more detail.

-**Variability in "Actual" SWE Between UA and SnowTel Datasets** <br>
-[** TO BE INSERTED **]

 ## Figure1
 **UA Data vs. SnowTel Data Prediction Plots for two Example HUC10 Units - 1711000504 and 1711000506**